business-science/timetk/README.md

 The `timekit` package enables a user to more easily work with time series objects in R. The package has tools for inspecting and manipulating the time-based index (e.g. a date or date time column from a `tbl` or the dates stored as rownames from an `xts` object) and converting time-based objects to and from the many time series classes.
 The following are key benefits:

--   **Index extraction: get the time series index from any time series object**
+-   **Index extraction**: get the time series index from any time series object.
--   **Understand time series: create a signature decomposition and summary from a time series index**
+-   **Understand time series**: create a signature decomposition and summary from a time series index.
--   **Build future time series: create a future time series from an index**
+-   **Build future time series**: create a future time series from an index.
--   **Coerce between time-based tibbles (`tbl`) and the major time series data types `xts`, `zoo`, `zooreg`, and `ts`.
-Maximizes time-based data retention during coercion to regularized time series**
+-   **Coerce between time-based tibbles (`tbl`) and the major time series data types `xts`, `zoo`, `zooreg`, and `ts`**: Simplifies coercion and maximizes time-based data retention during coercion to regularized time series (e.g. `ts`).

 Tools
 -----

-The package contains the following elements:
+The package contains the following functions:

 1.  **Get an index**: `tk_index` returns the time series index of time series objects, models.
 The argument `timekit_idx` can be used to return a special timekit "index" attribute for regularized `ts` objects that returns a non-regularized date / date-time index if present.